yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-develop/connect-ycql-application.md

 Add your computer to the cluster IP allow list.
 Refer to [Assign IP allow lists](../../cloud-basics/add-connections).

-You also need to download and install your Yugabyte Cloud cluster CA certificate as follows:
+You also need to download and install your Yugabyte Cloud cluster CA certificate and obtain the cluster connection parameters as follows:

 1. Sign in to Yugabyte Cloud, select your cluster, and click **Connect**.

 1. Click **Connect to your Application**.

 1. Click **Download CA Cert** to download the cluster `root.crt` certificate to your computer.

+1. Click **YCQL** to display the connection parameters.
+These include:

+    - LocalDatacenter - The name of the local datacenter for the cluster.
+    - Host - The cluster host name.
+    - Port - The port number of the YCQL client API on the YugabyteDB database (9042).

 ### Create the project's POM